 Skills and race craft have been the foundation of my career as a professional cyclist, and that knowledge makes me valuable as a coach.
-I’ve coached the CU Cycling team to multiple championships, and I enjoy watching the progress of my athletes as they work hard towards achieving their goals.
+I’ve coached the CU Cycling team to multiple championships and now a certified USAC Level 2 coach, I enjoy watching the progress of my athletes as they work hard towards achieving their goals.
 I will help you know when to push and when to rest and I will be a steadying force when training and life get complicated.
 Like most athletes, I have experienced injuries and major setbacks, so I know what it takes to get back to a high level of performance after losing momentum.
 One of my roles as a coach is to help you find the balance between work, life, challenges, and training.

 I can't stop watching The Great British Bake Off.
 No, I am not a baker.